40 ESL Listening Activities for 7 Learning Styles—from Kinesthetic to Mathematical

 Have students fill in the blank spaces of a bingo board using those words—with one word in each box.
 Then call out the words as you play the game, with students marking the words they hear.
 The first person with five spaces in a row shouts out “Bingo!” to win.

-Students will have to puzzle out what their classmates are saying with only one chance to hear the tongue twister as it’s passed down the line from student to student in whispers.
+Students will have to puzzle out what their classmates are saying with only one chance to hear the tongue twister as it’s passed down the line from student to student.

 Taking notes from a lecture is a good way to practice listening, and it’s even better for mathematical/logical learners when you give them an outline to complete that lines up with the lecture.

 Many libraries have lectures you can borrow, or you can find others on YouTube.
 (For more advanced students, for example, here are 5-minute lectures from the University of Wisconsin-Madison.)
 Choose something you think might be of interest or use to your students.

 For this activity, prepare a photo of a commercial product—car, foodstuff, cleaning agent, etc. Start by telling the class that they are to imagine themselves as advertising professionals, brainstorming ideas for marketing the product.

 The students’ task is to write down as many words as they can think of to describe the product.
 They will then read their lists out loud.
 The rest of the class must listen closely because if another student has the same word on their list, they need to raise their hand.
 Unique words are rewarded with tokens or points.